subhro101/k-nearest-neighbors/README.md

 # k-nearest-neighbors
-This is a project that implements the knN algorithm
+This is a project that implements the KNN algorithm
 To implement - Run on Spark